Antelope (1851 clipper)

 Antelope was a medium clipper built in 1851 in Medford, near Boston, Massachusetts.
 She sailed in the San Francisco, China, and Far East trades, and was known for her fine finish work and for her crew's escape from pirates.
-She is often called Antelope of Boston to distinguish her from the extreme clipper Antelope of New York launched in 1852.
+She is sometimes referred to as "Antelope of Boston" to distinguish her from the extreme clipper Antelope launched in New York in 1852.

 Construction

 Antelope was designed "to combine large stowage capacity with good sailing qualities."
 Her frame was white oak, with yellow pine planking and a rock maple keel.

 Her ends are clipperly in their form, and her water-lines slightly concave; and, although she has only 8 inches dead rise at half floor, yet, as her stem is almost upright, her floor long, and her keel deep, she is expected to hold as good a wind as most of the sharp-bottomed clippers of the same register.

 The hull was black, the inside dark buff with blue waterways.
 Her cabin was "beautifully panelled with satin and zebra woods, set off with rose wood pilasters."
 The "Boston Daily Atlas" praised Antelope’s ornamental work as "infinitely superior to most of the gaudy stuff now in vogue."